 “In the next five to seven years, we expect an increase in our agri product trade to China by about $10 billion,” he said.

-At Alibaba headquarters, the prime minister met Executive Chairman Joe Tsai as Pakistan seeks greater cooperation in digitization, e-commerce and technology development.
+At Alibaba headquarters, the prime minister met Executive Chairman Joe Tsai as Pakistan seeks greater cooperation in digitalization, e-commerce and technology development.

 Pakistani and Chinese officials, on the other hand, agreed to establish a joint working group to explore cooperation in battery cell manufacturing and advanced energy technologies during meetings with CALB Group in Jiangsu province.